 In a small bowl mix the mustard ingredients.
 Cover and let stand at room temperature until ready to serve.

 Brush the cooking grates clean.
 Put the hard cider, onions, and bratwurst into a large disposable foil pan.
-Place the pan over direct high heat and bring the liquid to a simmer.
-Keep the grill lid closed as much as possible.
+Place the pan over direct high heat, close the lid, and bring the liquid to a simmer.
 Continue simmering until the brats are evenly colored and have lost their raw look, about 20 minutes, turning them occasionally.
 If the liquid starts to boil, move the pan over indirect heat to prevent the bratwurst from splitting open.

-Lower the temperature of the grill to medium heat.
+Lower the temperature of the grill to medium heat (350° to 450°F).
 Transfer the brats to another large disposable foil pan.
 Strain the onions in a colander over the pan with the brats (the liquid will keep the brats warm while you cook the onions).
 Return the onions to the original pan and stir in the brown sugar.
-Cook the onions over direct medium heat, with the lid closed as much as possible, until they are golden brown, about 15 minutes, stirring occasionally.
-Move the onions over in direct heat to keep them warm.
+Cook the onions over direct medium heat, with the lid closed, until they are golden brown, about 15 minutes, stirring occasionally.
+Move the onions over indirect heat to keep them warm.

-Place the brats in the buns.
+Place the brats in the rolls.
 Spread each with the mustard, and top with the glazed onions and a few apple slices.
 Serve hot.